sajmons/CollimationCircles/README.md

 ```
 and then run the CollimationCircles program again.
 Main Window should now be transparent!

-Latest version of Raspberry PI OS Bookworm uses never Wayland window manager and transparency works as it should.
+Latest version of **Raspberry PI OS Bookworm** uses newer Wayland window manager and transparency works as it should.